gitlabhq/gitlab-runner/docs/register/index.md

 we also have proper indentation.

-If the configuration template includes a settings, and the same setting is passed to the register command the one passed to the register command takes precedence over the one specified inside of the config template.
+If the configuration template includes a settings, and the same setting is passed to the `register` command, the one passed to the `register` command takes precedence over the one specified inside of the config template.

 ```bash